 What an inspiration!
 Thank you Louise.
 So, if you have the chance to be a best practice leader as part of your role, I encourage you to embrace and prioritise this and to be compassionate and brave in the way you coach your team.
 You will see the impacts for people who draw on your support, your team and yourself so much more clearly than you would by just focusing on training, good plans, or other paperwork tasks.

-Come and hear more at Bild’s International Positive Behaviour Support Conference where I will be presenting a virtual workshop
+See MacIntyre's Leadership DNA above, or come and hear more at Bild’s International Positive Behaviour Support Conference where I will be presenting a virtual workshop.

 *Beadle-Brown, J., Mansell, J., Ashman, B., Ockenden, J., Iles, R. & Whelton, B. 2014.
 Practice leadership and active support in residential services for people with intellectual disabilities: an exploratory study.
 Journal of intellectual disability research; J Intellect Disabil Res, 58 (9), pp. 838-850.